AnnabelleJohnstone/FPGA--Snake-game-for-basys-3-board-/README.md

 ➡️ BTNR – Right

-Eat the cute lil’ food squares, grow longer, and don’t bonk into yourself! 💖🐍
+Eat the food squares, grow longer, and don’t bonk into yourself! 💖🐍

 🌷 Setup Instructions 🌷